Documentation Index

 - In a

-I or S depending on whether the tariff rule is inclusive or strict:
+Use the largest power of 10 that preserves an integer three-digit mantissa.
+The middle character is I or S depending on whether the tariff rule is inclusive or strict:

 Usage Basis Codes